I’ve been to Sagada a total of six times. The first was in 2002, and the most recent was in December of 2018.

 Climate: Annual Monthly Weather in Sagada

-To help you better understand the weather in Sagada, I’ve included average temperature and annual rainfall graphs below.
-Suggested months to visit are indicated in orange.
+I created the average temperature and annual rainfall graphs below to help you better understand the weather in Sagada.
+Suggested months to visit are highlighted in orange.

 HOW TO GET TO SAGADA FROM MANILA